 As a general rule, heavy clay takes longer to dry out and takes longer to drain; therefore, silty soil is preferred.
 However, changing the texture of your soil is possible but can take an extremely long time.

-To gain even more insight on your soil, we recommend sending off soil samples to a reputable soil lab for further testing.
+To gain even more insight into your soil, we recommend sending off soil samples to a reputable soil lab for further testing.